nathanWhitney/oss-repo-template/labs/lab_10/report.md

 ![image](https://user-images.githubusercontent.com/68211239/162671860-b5a03b26-db47-46a9-9408-ba6156dff05c.png)

 The confusion with sandals is likely caused by the white bottom of the sneaker.
-While the other is likely just because of the high amount of general confusion caused by the high amount of grey in the image.
+While the other is likely just because of the general confusion caused by the high amount of grey in the image which makes the legs less distinct.

 ![image](https://user-images.githubusercontent.com/68211239/162762343-86b32c7f-124a-4eab-bede-690578008e18.png)